 With a population of with around 218,000 residents Wigan is home to 12% of Greater Manchester’s total population providing access to a skilled and varied work force.
 Small and medium business enterprises constitute a large proportion of the 12,000 businesses based there.
 Whilst manufacturing is still a pillar of the local economy,with the food and drink sectors being particularly strong, digital and creative, environment and professional services are all increasing in importance.
 The largest private sector companies in the area are Heinz, Waterfields, AB World Foods, Hitchens/Bakkavor and Arrow XL.
 Wigan also has a large number of public sector employers, the most notable being Wigan Council, NHS and Wigan & Leigh College.
 Businesses located here benefit from next generation broadband with ‘fibre to the premises’ allowing speeds of up to 100 Mbps in a true open access network.

 Wigan Council’s Business Engagement Team provide free and independent access to a full range of support services to investors and developers considering a move to the area.
 A dedicated officer is assigned as a single point of contact providing long term support and continuity, particularly important in terms of relocation though also proving to be useful to employers already established in the borough.
 Wigan Council offers a free service to align initial business ideas to solutions and advice; including potential funding opportunities that are available to businesses.
 Wigan has been successful over the years in securing over £100m of external funding to support the growth and prosperity of Wigan.The team will work closely with MIDAS, and Greater Manchester partners, to help businesses at each stage of the application process.

-For further information on how Wigan can Work for you, please click here.
+For further information on moving to Wigan, please click here.